Ceiling-Roof | Commonly Confused Words

 etymology

-• The ceiling is an interior feature, while the roof is on the exterior of a building.
+• The ceiling is the underside of the room's overhead surface, while the roof is the top covering of a building.

 © 2025 Lithium Lab Pte Ltd